agera-edc/DataSpaceConnector/docs/developer/decision-records/2022-03-02-performance-tests/README.md

     }
 ```

 Thanks to its sophisticated DSL and tree structure, it allows measuring.
-For example, it allows repeatedly polling for contract negotiation completion, while capturing both the metrics of single poll requests and of overall loop completion.
+For example, it allows repeatedly polling for contract negotiation completion while capturing both the metrics of single poll requests and of overall loop completion.

 Gatling could be run through a [Gradle plugin](https://gatling.io/docs/gatling/reference/current/extensions/gradle_plugin/).
 For our needs, it is sufficient to run it from a JUnit test.